csbhagav/ee596a-2023/assignment1/instructions.md

 1. Preprocess all text and sentences in `train.tsv` following the common text processing pipeline of your choice(e.g: text normalization, puctuation and stop words removal, lowercase,  lemmatization and tokenization etc.) Build a dictionary of vocabularies using the words appear in training set.
 For words not appeared in the dictionary, use a special token '<unk>' to replace.
 Apply the same processing pipeline to validation and test set.
 2. Represent each sentence using bag-of-words representation.
 Write a dataset and dataloader(batched data) to iterate through the whole dataset.
 3. Train a linear classifier using Deep Learning Frameworks of your choice.
 For example, in PyTorch, you need to  define the network(nn.Linear), loss function(nn.CrossEntropy).
 And train the network using back propagation(define optimizer=torch.optim.Adam.., opt.zero_grad(), net.backward(), opt.step()...)).
-Perform cross-validation every epoches, and select the best model to save.
+Perform validation every epoches, and select the best model to save.
 For Pytorch, you can check tutorials(https://pytorch.org/tutorials/beginner/basics/intro.html).
 4. Evaluation: Define the metrics, show your classification accuracy, precision and recall on validation set and test set.